 - Pat the chicken dry and season with salt and pepper on both sides and underneath the sikn.

-- In a large pan or braiser (with a lid), heat 2 tbsp extra virgin olive oil over medium-high until shimmering but not smoking.
+- In a large pan or braiser (with a lid), heat 2 tablespoon extra virgin olive oil over medium-high until shimmering but not smoking.
 Add the chicken, skin side down first.
 Cook until golden brown, then turn over to brown on the other side (about 8 minutes total).
 Remove the chicken and set aside on a plate.

 - In the same braiser, add the onions, celery, peppers, mushrooms, and garlic.
 Cook over medium heat, tossing regularly.
 Add koserh salt, pepper, oregano, fresh thyme, parsley and red pepper flakes.
 Allow the vegetables to cook for 5 to 6 minutes or until tender.